-The remaining primary hypotheses are Hypotheses H-Reached-One and H-Reached-Low, which predict that without strategic interaction, or with a lower threshold, the threshold is reached more often.
-Table 5 presents the results.12 It shows that both T-OnePlayer and T-LowThreshold significantly increase the groups' probability of reaching the threshold in period one and period five.
+Clustered (Group) standard errors in parentheses Signif.
+Codes: \\\: 0.01, \\: 0.05, \: 0.1 often.
+Table 6 presents the results.
+It shows that both T-OnePlayer and T-LowThreshold significantly increase the groups' probability of reaching the threshold in period one and period five.
 For all periods in between the coefficients are also significant, as illustrated in the lower panel of Figure 3.
-The average frequency of reaching the threshold increases by 29-33pp for T-OnePlayer and by 25-27pp for T-LowThreshold (Columns (5) and (6) of Table 5).
-The effects are large and
+The average frequency of reaching the threshold increases by 29-33pp for T-OnePlayer and by 25-27pp for T-LowThreshold (Columns (5) and (6) of Table 6).
+Again, transforming the coefficients of the logit regression into marginal effects supports the quantification of the effects.
+(For T-OnePlayer they indicate even a slightly larger effect of around 33-39pp.)
+The effects are large and highly significant and hence fully support Hypotheses H-Reached-One and H-Reached-Low.